 Throughout the term of the tax abatement agreement, the annual abatement is contingent upon annual compliance with the agreement.
-All tax abatements begin on January 1 of the calendar year that immediately follows execution of the agreement, unless otherwise specified in the agreement.
+All tax abatements begin on January 1 of the calendar year that immediately follows execution of the agreement.

 If an as-of-right applicant finds that the tax abatement award described above is insufficient to fill a project's financial gap, the applicant may apply for a Negotiated Incentive, as described in Section III, Subsection 2.